BIG-RAT/Object-Info/README.md

 **History**

+2025-06-24: Version 3.2.0 - Add new version check.
+Fix issue searching configuration profiles for the content filter payload.

 2024-12-19: Version 3.1.1 - Better handling of shared settings.
 Sequoia introduced additional security around data stored in ~/Library/Group Containers that results in a prompt to access existing settings.
 This should give a one time prompt to allow access.

 2024-12-19: Version 3.1.0 - Add scanning for printers in policies (issue #22).
 Unable to replicate crash on scanning prestages for packages but made modifications that may address the issue (#24).